offalynne/Input/docs/latest/Platform-Quirks.md

 - Gamepads are sometimes misreported and often over-reported on the platform so [device blocking](Controller-Mapping#controller-blacklist) is particularly useful.

+- On Ubuntu, gamepad joystick axes are not signed.
+GameMaker attempts to automatically sign joystick axes when they connect, but this change is discarded when gamepads are remapped.
+Input automatically adjusts joystick axes' range on remapping in order to resolve this.

 ### Steam

 - Steam Overlay intercepts certain key combinations that should be avoided when building a default keyboard scheme.
 By default these include `F12` and `Shift+Tab`.
 For more info see [Common Keyboard Combos](Common-Keyboard-Combos).